The single door to your services

 func proxyRequest(w http.ResponseWriter, r *http.Request, target string, client *http.Client) {

-// This is a simplified placeholder for the routing logic.
+// This placeholder returns 501 to show the routing structure.

 w.WriteHeader(http.StatusNotImplemented)